Gopikrishna19/PHP-Semver/README.md

 $ php /path/to/semver.php <major|minor|patch>
 ```

 This will create `version.ini` file in your project directory.
 If the file already exists, it bumps the version to next version.
+If your project is git initiated, this also creates a tag with the new version.

 #### Format for `version.ini`